mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 The rounds included different targeted sources, so they do not prove that every targeted batch beats every random batch.
 A cleaner experiment would compare each batch with an equally sized random control.

 The same model nevertheless improved as the dataset was extended around known weaknesses.
-In a separate correction pass, changing only about 50 labels moved macro F1 by roughly two percentage points.
-Small edits can move a boundary decisively when the rows sit in the right place.
+In a separate correction iteration, changing only about 50 labels moved macro F1 by roughly two percentage points.
+Small edits can move a boundary decisively when the rows sit in the right place!
+This is critical.

 Data is not the only lever.
 Once the label definitions are stable and the weak regions are better represented, persistent errors may point to model capacity rather than data quality.
 In this experiment, moving from the base student to a larger version on the same data added roughly another 1.8 percentage points of macro F1.
-A larger model is worth considering when the task depends on long context, nuanced language, or interactions between several cues—not as the first response to a noisy dataset.
+A larger model is worth considering when the task depends on long context, nuanced language, or interactions between several low signal terms as the first response to a noisy dataset.

 My order would be: fix the supervision, add data where it is missing, and increase model size only when the remaining errors suggest that the smaller student lacks the capacity for the task.